paulscott56/osmmapserver/README.md

 # osmmapserver
-OSM based server (not the postGIS bit, ony the tileserver)
+OSM based server (not the postGIS bit, only the tileserver)